 The third headphone that I pick in the list of best studio headphones under $500 is Bose Noise-canceling Wireless Bluetooth Headphones 700.

 Good: Unique, beautiful, and futuristic design along with clean and reliable build quality.
 Ear cups are rotatable, and adjustable headband slides on-ear cups.
 Sound quality and 0 to 10 levels of active noise cancellation are outstanding.
 Call quality, touch, and button controls are superb.
 Each ear cup has four microphones.

-Bad: Bose app is necessary to enable all functions, no EQ setting in the Bose app.
+Bad: Bose app is necessary to enable all functions, didn’t feature EQ setting in the app.

 Bottom Line: Bose 700 noise-canceling headphones offer excellent sound quality, noise cancellation, and comfort.
 They need to improve their app; otherwise, it is one of the best headphones that you can get for calls, listening to songs, and studio works.

 Bose 700 headphones are packed with amazing features.
-It is available in three different colors, including black, silver, and Soapstone at the same price.
-Silver color looks good and feels premium pair of headphones.
+It is available in three different colors, including black, silver, and Soapstone, at the same price.
+The silver color looks good and feels premium pair of headphones.